The European General Data Protection Regulation (GDPR) specifies how

 issues are identified, the privacy champion will forward the DPIA to the

-privacy lawyers for VU Legal and Institutional Affairs for additional
+privacy lawyers in VU Legal and Institutional Affairs for additional

 support.